tovrstra/tovrstra.github.io/content/blog/computational-challenge.md

 tags = ["physics", "computational science", "Doppler effect", "audio processing"]
 +++

-Are you looking for a challenge for your BSc students in a computational science course?
+Are you looking for a challenge for your BSc or undergraduate students in a computational science course?
 This one is easy to explain, but slightly more involved to solve, and anyone solving it will learn something and have fun along the way.